jbakse/site_builder/docs/welcome_letter.md

 Hello All!

-Welcome to Computational Form, I'm looking forward to meeting you all (and seeing some of you again)!
+Welcome to Computational Form, I'm looking forward to meeting you all (and seeing some of you again).

 # Bookmark this Site
 The class website is http://compform.net